antarctica/lantern/docs/infrastructure.md

 - or a relevant part of the [BAS Operations Data Store 🛡️](https://gitlab.data.bas.ac.uk/MAGIC/ops-data-store)
   - controlled by the `data_internal_redirect.txt` load balancer config file (🔒)

+> [!NOTE]
+> For testing the UKRI managed AWS offering, a replica of the production S3 bucket and parallel CloudFront distribution
+> are in use.
+This parallel CF distribution is used by the BAS Load Balancer for 100% of live traffic.
+>
+> See [WSF/bas-aws#71 🔒](https://gitlab.data.bas.ac.uk/WSF/bas-aws/-/issues/71) for more information.

 ## Infrastructure as Code

 [OpenTofu](https://opentofu.org), an open-source fork of the [Terraform](https://www.terraform.io) infrastructure as